 Non-liquid assets.
 The value of these assets is generally harder to gauge, and selling them might take a while.
 However, you may be able to estimate their value by comparing them to recent sales of similar assets.
 Non-liquid assets commonly include:

 Once you have added up the value of your assets, subtract the amount of your liabilities.
 These may include:

-There’s debate whether you should calculate your net worth “as is” or include the taxes you may have to pay in the future when you take money out tax-deferred accounts or sell appreciated assets.
-Because tax rates vary among individuals, account types and investment vehicles, we will assume an “as is” calculation without including taxes.
-However, no one knows your tax situation better than you (exception, maybe your accountant!) so when you think about your net worth for retirement consider the taxes you’d have to pay were you to liquidate assets today.
+Your net worth can be calculated “as is” or including the taxes you may have to pay in the future when you take money out of tax-deferred accounts or sell appreciated assets.
+Because tax rates vary among individuals, account types and investment vehicles, we assume an “as is” calculation without including taxes.
+However, no one knows your tax situation better than you (and likely your accountant or tax advisor).
+So, when calculating your net worth for retirement, it may be beneficial to also consider the taxes you might have to pay if you were to include liquidate assets.*

 Dwelling on your net worth might seem unnerving because that number isn’t static.
 It is normal for the total value to fluctuate along with various short-term changes to asset and liability values.
 But it isn’t necessary to worry about your net worth on a day-to-day, month-to-month or even a year-to-year basis as long as you have a sound long-term investment strategy and financial plan in place.